sopho-s/FLOPPYOS/README.md

 ## Current features

-Not much currently just a terminal with 4 commands
+Not much currently just a terminal with a few commands

 ### Terminal

 Currently supported commands:

-- Clear: clears the terminal
+- clear: clears the terminal
-- Shutdown: shuts the machine down
+- shutdown: shuts the machine down
-- Find: finds a file on the computer and prints its logical and physical address/sector
+- find: finds a file on the computer and prints its logical and physical address/sector
-- Open: opens the file specified and runs it
+- open: opens the file specified and runs it
+- restart: performs a warm restart
+- datetime: outputs the date time

 ### That's it, currently
 ## Plans